• Share this on:

 • For a comprehensive overview of online and offline fashion trade shows and fairs, visit Fibre2Fashion or FashionUnited.

-• Research the target group before you participate in a trade fair or an online matchmaking event.
+• Research the target group before you participate in a trade fair.
 Check the fair’s visitor numbers and main market segments.
 This will help you decide which event you want to attend.

 • Try to participate in trade fairs and online events that offer one-on-one matchmaking sessions with buyers.
 Also create a list of potential buyers and inform them about your participation.
+Invite them to your booth.
 Do the same for current buyers.

 • If you attend a physical fair, advertise your USPs clearly in your booth.
 Do you offer low MOQs?
 Super short lead times?
 Specific certifications?
 Put that on a sign and show it to visitors.

-• If you attend a physical fair, try sharing a booth with another company to lower costs or connect with an export coaching programme, for instance with CBI.
+• If you attend a physical fair, try sharing a booth with another company (from your country) to lower costs or connect with an export coaching programme, such as CBI.

 • Develop a new collection that includes both samples and fabrics.
 Collect special fabrics from your different fabric suppliers.
 Do not use basic qualities.
 Collect different production samples and focus on special styles that will attract buyers, while also displaying your technical skills.